'My 20-hour A&E wait left me horrified and heartbroken'

 BBCPartially paralysed, sitting for hours on end under the bright, harsh lights of the emergency department (ED), there was a word that came to Vanessa Andrews to describe what she was witnessing - inhumane.

-On average, there were almost 2,600 patients in EDs across Northern Ireland per day in December, with fresh data set to be published later that will show the full extent of the issue.
+On average, there were almost 2,600 patients in EDs across Northern Ireland per day in December.

 The Belfast Health Trust has apologised to everyone who has experienced a lengthy wait in their emergency departments.